openforis/sepal-doc/docs/source/cli/gwb.rst

 The GuidosToolbox Workbench (**GWB**, `homepage <https://forest.jrc.ec.europa.eu/en/activities/lpa/gwb/>`_) is a subset of the desktop software package GuidosToolbox (`GTB <https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/>`_) designed as a cmd-line application for Linux 64bit servers.

-This document provides usage instructions for the cmd-line implemetation of  **GWB**.
+This document provides usage instructions for the cmd-line implementation of  **GWB**.
 Documentation on the GWB SEPAL browser-based application is available `here <https://docs.sepal.io/en/latest/modules/dwn/gwb.html>`_.